turingtestfail/geoserver/doc/en/user/source/extensions/mapml/installation.rst

 .. figure:: images/mapml_config_wms.png

-If the ``Represent multi-layer requests as multiple elements`` is checked (and the configuration is saved), an individually accessible <map-extent> element will be generated for each requested layer.
+If the ``Represent multi-layer requests as multiple elements`` is checked (and the configuration is saved), in the Layer Preview an individually accessible <map-extent> element will be generated for each requested layer.
+When making a WMS request directly include the `mapmlmultiextent:true` parameter within FORMAT_OPTIONS.
 The default is to represent the layers as a single (hidden) <map-extent>.

 .. figure:: images/mapml_wms_multi_extent.png